 - It is your responsibility to learn where the personal protective equipment is located in each health care setting. - Isolation precautions may differ from one health care setting to another.
-Always read and follow the signs that are posted by the door to a patient's room. - If you should sustain a needle stick injury or blood exposure, notify your instructor at once.
+Always read and follow the signs that are posted by the door to a patient's room. - If you should sustain a needle stick injury or blood exposure, notify your instructor at once, or the preceptor or charge nurse, if instructor is not onsite.
 The follow-up offered may differ from one facility to another.